December 10, 2020

-Traditionally, we rely on the advisors to tell us what their clients and prospects need to know.
+Traditionally, we rely on the advisers to tell us what their clients and prospects need to know.
 That’s fine – they should know – but it’s also imprecise.
 A cybersecurity consultant might tell you her clients want insights on privacy rules in California – because a single client asked her about it that morning.
 Or because the client they care most about raised the topic.
 Or because they think their clients should care about it – probably just because it’s what they want to say.

 To paint a more accurate, objective picture of the audience’s needs, we use technology tools that assess search data, which we view as a proxy for audience need.
-To get an even more complete picture we use Voice of the Client research.
+To get an even more complete picture, we use voice of the client research.
 At the very least, a thorough review of the media landscape will tell you what’s already being said, and what’s not; juxtapose that with your expert’s view of the audience need to figure out which unmet needs you can fill.

-Formats: Follow the data, and focus on what’s inside
+Formats: Follow the Data and Focus on What’s Inside

 Don’t make this more complicated than it needs to be.
 Our research tells us that the folks in the C-suite, especially in-house lawyers, mostly want written content, especially articles.
 They want brevity in client alerts and depth in research reports.

 Consider repeatable, standardized forms that will be easy to replicate.
-For instance a series of short (less than 400 words) pieces, by multiple attorneys, framing the pressing issues in an industry with strategic value to the firm can help showcase the breadth and depth of the firm’s authority.
+For instance, a series of short (less than 400 words) pieces, by multiple attorneys, framing the pressing issues in an industry with strategic value to the firm can help showcase the breadth and depth of the firm’s authority.
 A magazine-style approach that quotes the firm’s experts – but doesn’t ask them to write or even put their byline on anything – can expedite production and establish the firm’s value as a resource.

-Editorial Calendars: Creating reasonable constraints
+Editorial Calendars: Creating Reasonable Constraints

 An editorial calendar with columns covering every stage of production, publishing, distribution and measurement will be useless if you have no way of enforcing deadlines with partners – whose schedules are already packed and who will always prioritize client work over marketing (as they should).
 But you need to create some constraints, if only to give yourself and your team some urgency.
 Just keep it simple.

-Decide how many pieces you believe you should publish, and in what time frame (weekly? monthly?).
+Decide how many pieces you believe you should publish and in what time frame (weekly? monthly?).

 Neither decision should be all that complicated.
-Consider the audience need, the depth of insights your advisors have to offer and the pace of the news around the issue you’re addressing.
-You want to produce enough content to establish your advisor’s authority, and you want to ensure your insights address the issues your audience cares about now, before the issue evolves or all of your competitors have already written about it.
+Consider the audience need, the depth of insights your advisers have to offer and the pace of the news around the issue you’re addressing.
+You want to produce enough content to establish your adviser’s authority, and you want to ensure your insights address the issues your audience cares about now, before the issue evolves or all of your competitors have already written about it.

 Your content plan won’t get you anywhere if you’re not creating content that will rise above the noise.
 Creating a simple, feasible plan allows you to spend more time ensuring your content will connect with audiences, establish the firm’s authority and open the door to client development.

-The fourth, and most critical, component has to come from your advisors.
+The fourth, and most critical, component has to come from your advisers.
 Utility is what separates authoritative content – the stuff that moves clients to pick up the phone and call your firm – from all the other content out there.

-To get at it, focus on pushing your advisors to answer this question: what do I need to do to navigate or address this issue today?
+To get at it, focus on pushing your advisers to answer this question: What do I need to do to navigate or address this issue today?
 Then take the answer and build your content around it, starting with the headline.
 Getting to utility isn’t always as easy as asking a question, but it’s worth holding out until you get to it.
 Readers want it above all else.

 If this all sounds oversimplified, it’s supposed to be.
 We’d all love to have sophisticated content strategies – they work for companies that can execute on them.
 But marketers at lots of businesses, especially in professional services, face a different reality.
 And while that reality will often frustrate their efforts to execute on content strategy – or even to develop the strategies at all – it doesn’t have to prevent them from creating effective content.